 Where work can only be done in the workplace, we have set out tailored guidelines for employers to help protect their workforce and customers from coronavirus while still continuing to trade or getting their business back up and running.
-We have published detailed COVID-19 secure guidelines, which has been developed in consultation with businesses and trades unions.
+We have published detailed COVID-19 Secure guidelines, which have been developed in consultation with businesses and trades unions.

-There are specific guidelines for those who are vulnerable, shielding, or showing symptoms that should be observed when considering whether to go back to work.
+There are specific guidelines for those who are vulnerable, guidance for those who are shielding, and guidance for those showing symptoms that should be observed when considering adjustments to enable people to go back to work.

-Critical workers are those working in health and care and other essential services, who can take their children to school or childcare, regardless of year group, and can use hotels and other accommodation services for work related purposes - for example if they can’t get home after a shift or need to isolate from their families.
+Critical workers are those working in health and care and other essential services, who can take their children to school or childcare, regardless of year group.
 This critical worker definition does not affect whether or not you can travel to work – if you are not a critical worker, you may still travel to work if you cannot reasonably work from home.